Mid-August – October 31, 2023

 Halloween time at Walt Disney World resort brings with it a host of seasonal-themed treats.
 Here are just a few that have been available in the past few years:

-- Baked Goods & Confections: Pumpkin Fudge, Ghost Marshmallows; Mickey Pumpkin and Jack Skellington Cookies; Minnie Witch, Jack Skellington and Monster Caramel Apples; Candy Corn and Mummy Cupcakes and other assorted Halloween-themed Cupcakes and Cookies can be found at Main Street Confectionery or Bakery and at Big Top Treats in the Magic Kingdom or at Sweet Spells at Disney’s Hollywood Studios or Candy Cauldron and Goofy’s Candy Company in Disney Springs.
+- Baked Goods & Confections: Pumpkin Fudge, Ghost Marshmallows; Mickey Pumpkin and Jack Skellington Cookies; Minnie Witch, Jack Skellington and Monster Caramel Apples; Candy Corn and Mummy Cupcakes and other assorted Halloween-themed Cupcakes and Cookies can be found at Main Street Confectionery or Bakery and at Big Top Treats in the Magic Kingdom or Candy Cauldron and Goofy’s Candy Company in Disney Springs.

-- Skull Apple: Can be found at various confectioneries throughout the resort.
+- Skull Apple: Available at various locations throughout the resort.

-- Halloween Popcorn Containers: Can be found at popcorn stands at all of the parks!
+- Halloween Popcorn Containers: Can be found at popcorn stands at all of the parks and refilled!

-If you are headed to Mickey’s Not-So-Scary Halloween Party at Magic Kingdom Park, be sure to look for new pins created especially for this annual event.
+If you are headed to Mickey’s Not-So-Scary Halloween Party at Magic Kingdom, be sure to look for select merchandise created especially for this annual event.
 A money saving tip is to check the Disney Outlet Stores for seasonal merchandise at the end of the season.